05 OCT 2019, 7PM | RĀHUI MARAE, TIKITIKI

 06 OCT 2019, 1PM | RĀHUI MARAE, TIKITIKI

 Henare is a story inspired by renowned Ngāti Porou composer Henare Waitoa.
-A new play created by two of his mokopuna – award winning playwright Hōhepa Waitoa and directed by senior artist Hone Kouka.
+A new play created by two of his mokopuna – award winning playwright Hōhepa Waitoa and directed by award winning artist Hone Kouka.

 We are the voices of our people!
 Henare is inspired by the experiences of Tio labelled as “Urban Māori” but, unlike many others, he goes home to ‘Tiki’ and uncovers a whole lot more.